shhossain/computer_science/Programming_Languages/readme.md

-A programming language is any set of rules that convert strings, or graphical program elements in the case of visual programming languages, to various kinds of machine code output.
-Programming languages are one kind of computer language used in computer programming to implement algorithms.

-Programming languages are mainly of two types :
+Programming languages are mainly of two types as mentioned before:
 1. High-level language uses a syntax similar to the English language.
 The source code is converted into machine-understandable machine code using a compiler or an interpreter.
 Java and Python are some examples of high-level programming languages.
 These are usually slower than Low-level, but it comes with being easier.
 2. Low-level programming languages work more closely with the hardware and have more control over it.
 They directly interact with the hardware.
 Two common examples of low-level languages are machine language and assembly language.
 These are usually faster than High-level, but it comes at the cost of very great difficulty.